kamanashisroy/shotodol/libs/plugin/README.md

 The above command will show all the registered commands.

 ### Dispatch
-You can dispatch an event on your own using plugin command.
+You can dispatch an event using plugin command.
 ```
 plugin -x onQuit -act
 ```